|

 objects of any type.

-There are the operators '__one' and '__zero' to programm constant numeric
+There are the operators '__one' and '__zero' to program constant numeric

 values.